Space Elevator Lexicon

 GEO Region:

-the volume swept out by the tether around Geosynchronous altitude, as well as the orbits of the various support and service spacecraft “assigned” to the GEO Region.
-When two or more space elevators are operating together, the region includes each and the volume between elevators.
+Encompasses all volume swept out by the tether around the Geosynchronous altitude, as well as the orbits of various support and service spacecraft “assigned” to the GEO Region.
+When two or more space elevators are operating together, the region includes each and the volume surrounding them.

 Graphene: